 All you need to make these muffins is one bowl and all those healthy ingredients you see up here ^^

-Similar to our Skinny Pumpkin Quinoa Muffins, the dry ingredient base of this recipe is a blend of oat flour, almond flour and quinoa flakes.
+Similar to our Skinny Pumpkin Quinoa Muffins, the dry ingredient base of this recipe is a blend of oat flour, almond flour, and quinoa flakes.
 Not only does that provide a soft, tender texture, but we're also squeezing in a ton of fiber, healthy fats and protein.

-For our liquids, we're going with a flax egg, mashed banana, applesauce, maple syrup and non-dairy milk.
+For our liquids, we're going with a flax egg, mashed banana, applesauce, maple syrup, and non-dairy milk.
 The fruit adds even more fiber, as well as some natural sweetness, while the flax egg helps to bind the muffins together.
-Side note: if you're not a fan of flax, by all means use a regular egg in its place.
+Side note: if you're not a fan of flax, by all means, use a regular egg in its place.

 Once you've stirred it all together and have your batter, you fold in the goodies.

 I used dairy-free and vegan chocolate chips as well as my favorite frozen red raspberries from Wyman's of Maine.
-Wyman's is most well-known for their frozen wild blueberries, but over the years they have expanded their product offerings to include a wide variety of frozen fruit and smoothie blends.
+Wyman's is most well-known for its frozen wild blueberries, but over the years they have expanded their product offerings to include a wide variety of frozen fruit and smoothie blends.

 You might remember be talking about Wyman's last year because they took me on a trip to Prince Edward Island to see their blueberry farms, and seeing the care that went into the cultivation of their blueberries, I know that each bag of fruit is packed with the most delicious, perfectly ripened fruit.